For Customers

 Here’s another example of corporate stupidity caused by the shortsighted desire to save a buck.

-Earlier today, I was looking through the 2010 annual report from Ontario’s Toronto-based Workplace Safety and Insurance Board (WSIB).
+Earlier today, I was looking through the 2010 annual report from Ontario’s Workplace Safety and Insurance Board (WSIB).
 The 2011 annual report is not yet available.

 The annual report contains one business portrait of its chairman and one of its president.
 All the other executives, managers and employees shown in the other photos are fake.
 None of those people work for this agency.
 The offices shown in those pictures are also fake.